 Patients that are having a lower eyelid lifts often prefer IV sedation (medicine administered through a vein in your arm) and a local anesthetic.
 Patients often fall asleep during surgery and do not hear or feel anything during surgery.

 6) Is the surgery painful?
 Fortunately, most procedures on the face cause mild discomfort.
-However, Dr. Lopez does provide all patients with prescriptions for pain medication.
+However, we provide all patients with prescriptions for pain medication.
 Most patients may use the prescription medication for one to two days after surgery and then switch to Extra Strength Tylenol.

 7) Do I need a ride home after surgery?
 Yes.
 Surgery around the eyes can cause swelling that can restrict your field of vision and make driving dangerous.
 In addition the effects of anesthesia can disorient patients for a variable time, so patients are not able to drive themselves home after the surgery.

 8) Do I go home after surgery?
 Most patients that have an eyelid lift are able to go home that same day.
-Dr. Lopez does require that an adult stay with you overnight and to drive you to his office for your first postoperative appointment.
+Dr. Lopez and Dr. Perro do require that an adult stay with you overnight and to drive you to his office for your first postoperative appointment.
 Patients having surgery must stay in the San Antonio area overnight

 9) How long do I stay in the San Antonio area?
 Most patients stay in San Antonio about seven to ten days following surgery for postoperative care to include suture removal.
 After that it’s ok to fly or travel long distances.

 10) When can I return to work?
-Most of Dr. Lopez’s patients take about two weeks off of work.
+Most of our patients take about two weeks off of work.
 After two weeks, most of the residual bruising and swelling can easily be camouflaged with make-up.

 11) When can I exercise?
-Dr. Lopez prefers that aerobic activities be avoided for two weeks after surgery.
+Dr. Lopez and Dr. Perro prefer that aerobic activities be avoided for two weeks after surgery.
 In addition, heavy weightlifting or more strenuous workouts should be avoided for three weeks postoperatively.
 It is extremely important to avoid bending, lifting or straining during the early postoperative period as these activities can increase swelling and delay healing

 EYELIFT PREOPERATIVE INSTRUCTIONS

 13) Should I do anything before to prepare for surgery?
-You will have a preoperative appointment with Dr. Lopez and his staff to go over the preoperative instructions.
+You will have a preoperative appointment with Dr. Lopez or Dr. Perro and his staff to go over the preoperative instructions.

 15) What else can I do to prepare for surgery?
-Dr. Lopez likes to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
+We like to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
 Pineapple juice can help minimize the postoperative swelling.
 Patients that use tobacco will be asked to stop for six weeks before and six weeks following surgery.
 Tobacco has properties that impede wounds from healing.
-Dr. Lopez will encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.
+We encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.

 17) Do I need any special prescriptions before surgery?
-Dr. Lopez will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication..
-Dr. Lopez does prefer patients to start Arnica, a natural herbal substance, the day before surgery in order to minimize bruising.
+Dr. Lopez or Dr. Perro will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
+We prefer patients to start Arnica, a natural herbal substance, the day before surgery in order to minimize bruising.
 He also asks you to start Vitamin C before surgery.

 BROWLIFT POSTOPERATIVE INSTRUCTIONS